paketo-buildpacks/blog/content/posts/0006-build-plan-buildpack.md

 ### What is the Build Plan?

-A Build Plan is how a buildpack indicates the dependencies it provides and requires to other buildpacks.
-Formally, its a part of the Cloud Native Buildpacks (CNB) [Buildpack API specification](https://github.com/buildpacks/spec/blob/main/buildpack.md) and it functions by passing a [TOML
+A Build Plan is how a buildpack indicates to other buildpacks which dependencies it provides and requires.
+Formally, its a part of the Cloud Native
+Buildpacks (CNB) [Buildpack API specification](https://github.com/buildpacks/spec/blob/main/buildpack.md) and it functions by passing a [TOML